Schneider Electric Zigbee Products

 Long-term hardening

-HARDENINGIsolate Zigbee control networks behind firewalls from the business network
+HARDENINGIsolate all Zigbee-connected control and safety system networks from the business network with firewalls.

 API: /api/v1/advisories/6d8e2eec-7e35-47b9-96f5-71d5188fd345